-2020 tests if Dems can win enough black voters without Obama
+2020 election to test if Dems can draw multiracial coalition

 “Candidates have to understand the fault lines that exist within the black electorate,” said Adrianne Shropshire of BlackPAC, which works on turning out African American voters.
 “The Democratic underperformance that we’ve seen can be explained in many ways by millennial dissatisfaction.”

-Younger black voters — like young people overall — aren’t as reliable as their older counterparts.
+Younger black voters, like young people overall, aren’t as reliable as their older counterparts.
 But Michigan illustrates their importance.

 Based on data from state voter records, Fraga estimates a 12% drop in black voter turnout in Michigan in 2016 compared with 2012, the steepest decline in African American voting performance in the nation along with neighboring Wisconsin.
 Fraga said the falloff was disproportionately among younger and male voters.